Minnesota vs. West Virginia Guaranteed Rate Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

-- Minnesota and its opponents have gone over the current 44.5-point total in seven of 12 games (58.3%) this season.
+- Minnesota has combined with its opponents to score more than 45 points in seven of 12 games this season.

+- West Virginia's games have gone over 45 points in nine of 12 chances this season.

-- These two squads combine to surrender 42.6 points per game, 1.9 fewer than this contest's over/under.
+- The 42.6 combined points per game that these two squads have allowed this season are 2.4 fewer than the 45 total in this contest.

-- The Golden Gophers and their opponents have scored an average of 48 points per game in 2021, 3.5 more than Tuesday's total.

-- The 52.7 PPG average total in Mountaineers games this season is 8.2 points more than this game's over/under.
+- The average total in Golden Gophers games this season is 48, three points above Tuesday's over/under of 45.

 Minnesota Stats and Trends

-- The Golden Gophers are 3-3 ATS when favored by 4 points or more this season.
+- This season, the Golden Gophers have just two against the spread wins in five games as a favorite of 4.5 points or more.

-- Minnesota's games this year have hit the over six times in 12 opportunities (50%).
+- Minnesota's games this year have eclipsed the over/under six times in 12 opportunities (50%).

+- The Golden Gophers rack up 26.1 points per game, comparable to the 24.3 per contest the Mountaineers give up.

-- When Minnesota records more than 24.3 points, it is 5-2 against the spread and 6-1 overall.
+- Minnesota is 5-2 against the spread and 6-1 overall this season when the team records more than 24.3 points.

 - In games that Minnesota picks up more than 349.7 yards, the team is 5-2 against the spread and 5-2 overall.